LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Facebook.md

 ### Overview

-The [Quick Reply template](https://developers.facebook.com/docs/messenger-platform/send-messages/quick-replies) provides a way to receive consumer input to a question/statement by a set of chips that each contain a title text and/or emojis.
+The [Quick Reply template](https://developers.facebook.com/docs/messenger-platform/send-messages/quick-replies) provides a way to receive consumer input to a question/statement by a set of buttons that each contain a title text and/or emojis.
 The quick reply options always appear above the message composition in the Facebook Messenger window, and will be published in the conversation thread upon consumer selection.

-Quick Reply for Facebook Messenger includes a set of up to 11 chips that can each contain a text title and a publish text click action.
+Quick Replies for Facebook Messenger includes a set of up to 11 buttons that can each contain a text title and a publish text click action.

-Please note that should you want to share a question/statement before sending the quick reply chips, the text message should be shared with the JSON.
+Please note that should you want to share a question/statement before sending the quick replies, the text message should be shared with the JSON.

-Below is an image of a Quick Reply with four chips:
+Below is an image of a Quick Reply template with four quick replies:

 ![image alt text](img/fb_structuredcontent_image_7.png)![image alt text](img/fb_structuredcontent_image_8.png)